jguzauckas/modules/README.md

 The recommended order for information is:

+1. import
-1. math
+2. math
-2. random
+3. random
-3. datetime
+4. datetime